Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Cincinnati and its opponents have scored at least 56 points just two times this season.
+- Cincinnati has combined with its opponents to put up more than 58.5 points just two times this season.

-- In 80% of UCF's games this season (4/5), the teams combined to score more than Saturday's over/under of 56.
+- UCF has combined with its opponents to score more than 58.5 points in four of five games this season.

-- Saturday's over/under is 21.8 points lower than the two team's combined 77.8 points per game average.
+- The two teams combine to average 77.8 points per game, 19.3 more than the total in this contest.

 Cincinnati Stats and Trends